Buy The Right Car By Researching And Using The Right Online Tools

 - Hatchback: Hatchback is more elegant than the Station Wagon.
 It also can make you have an SUV-like car with the back door.

-- Minivan: Can be the best choice if you haul more than 5 persons.
-Although it might not be elegant, there are 2 exception cars that might have an elegant appearance; Honda Odyssey and Mazda 5.
+- Minivan: It can be the best choice if you haul more than 5 persons.
+Although it might not be elegant, 2 exception cars might have an elegant appearance; Honda Odyssey and Mazda 5.

 - Sedan: If you will be hauling a family, make sure to buy 4 doors Sedan.